bomberstudios/fireworks/README.markdown

   Removes all vertical guides from the current page.

+- **Copy from Master Page**  (No shortcut)

+  Copies the guides from the master page to the current one.

 - **Copy from Page**  (No shortcut)

   Asks for a page number, and copies the guides from that page to the current one.